agl-alexglopez/dancing-links/README.md

 - We select to pair A with D, marked by the green asterisk (`*`).
 - A and D disappear as people that need to be covered by hiding their columns.
-- All other options effected by this pairing are colored green.
+- All other options affected by this pairing are colored green.
 - A-F and D-E are no longer valid pairings because A and D are paired off.

 To complete this pairing we have four more people to pair.
 Let's look at how a bad choice changes the matrix.